| | |

-How To Knit A Shawl For Beginners Step By Step
+How To Knit A Shawl For Beginners (Step-By-Step Tutorial)

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this blog post, you will see how to knit a shawl for beginners step by step
+In this tutorial, you will learn how to knit a shawl for beginners step by step.

 Scroll down to view the free pattern, or grab your printer-friendly, ad-free PDF here.